scottvr/retree/README.md

+### a recent attempt to use it shows I broke something im the python version.

+the pure bash and vscode extension are still working.

 # retree - inverse tree utility

-(oops.
-I guess I renamed the repo, but not the directories or docs yet. *"You moved the headstones but you left the bodies!!?!"* )

 This tool essentially inverts what /usr/bin/tree -F does.
 It creates a real directory structure on your filesystem based on an ascii line-art tree.